-BERLIN (AP) – European Club Association chairman Karl-Heinz Rummenigge has called on FIFA President Sepp Blatter to introduce reforms in soccer or risk the fate of toppled Egyptian President Hosni Mubarak.
+BERLIN (AP) – European Club Association chairman Karl-Heinz Rummenigge has called on FIFA President Sepp Blatter to introduce reforms in football's governing body or risk the fate of toppled Egyptian President Hosni Mubarak.

-Rummenigge told Swiss business magazine Bilanz on Friday that Blatter would be smart to introduce reforms ''before his successor does it, or before a revolution comes from outside.
+Rummenigge told Friday's edition of Swiss business magazine Bilanz that Blatter would be smart to introduce reforms ''before his successor does it, or before a revolution comes from outside.''

-Rummenigge, also the Bayern Munich chairman, threatened a split unless there's changes.
+Rummenigge, who is also the Bayern Munich chairman, threatened a split unless changes are introduced.